 - Urinary tract stones

 - Spinal problems (including pain, loss of hind limb function and incontinence)

 Final Thought on Pet Insurance for Bulldogs

-Keep in mind that switching insurers in future may be problematic as any pre-existing conditions won't generally be covered on new policies.
+Keep in mind that switching insurers in future may be problematic as pre-existing conditions are only covered by a handful of companies, and can cost more.
 So don't be swayed by insurers that offer a massive discount for your first year—pick an insurer you feel comfortable with because you may be with them for years to come.